IBM/microservices-traffic-management-using-istio/README.md

 [Istio](https://istio.io/), a joint collaboration between IBM, Google and Lyft provides an easy way to create a service mesh that will manage many of these complex tasks automatically, without the need to modify the microservices themselves.
 Istio does this by:

-1. Injecting “sidecars”, secondary containers that sit along side of each instance of a microservice, that acts as a proxy to intercept all incoming and outgoing network traffic,
+1. Injecting “sidecars”, secondary containers that sit along side of each instance of a microservice, that acts as a proxy to intercept all incoming and outgoing network traffic.
+Sidexars are implmented here using [Envoy proxies](https://istio.io/docs/concepts/what-is-istio/overview.html#envoy)
 2. By deploying a control plane that manages the overall network infrastructure and enforces the policy rules defined by the devops team

 Once Istio is installed some of the key feature which it makes available include

-- Traffic management using [Istio Pilot](https://istio.io/docs/concepts/traffic-management/pilot.html): Content and policy based load balancing and routing
+- Traffic management using [Istio Pilot](https://istio.io/docs/concepts/what-is-istio/overview.html#pilot): Content and policy based load balancing and routing
-- Access control using [Istio Auth](https://istio.io/docs/concepts/network-and-auth/auth.html): Control access to the microservices based on traffic origination points and users
+- Access control using [Istio Auth](https://istio.io/docs/concepts/what-is-istio/overview.html#istio-auth): Control access to the microservices based on traffic origination points and users
-- Monitoring and reporting using [Istio Mixer](https://istio.io/docs/concepts/policy-and-control/mixer.html): In depth monitoring and logs data collection for microservices, as well as collecting request traces
+- Monitoring and reporting using [Istio Mixer](hhttps://istio.io/docs/concepts/what-is-istio/overview.html#mixer): In depth monitoring and logs data collection for microservices, as well as collecting request traces

 In the [first part](#part-a-deploy-sample-bookinfo-application-and-inject-istio-sidecars-to-enable-traffic-flow-management-access-policy-and-monitoring-data-aggregation-for-application) of this journey we show how can we can deploy the sample [BookInfo](https://istio.io/docs/samples/bookinfo.html) application and inject sidecars to get the Istio features mentioned above, and walk through them one by one.
 The BookInfo is a simple application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
 The application does not use a database, and stores everything in local filesystem.